buildspace/buildspace-projects/Solana_Pay_Store/en/Section_2/Lesson_1_Get_Paid_in_SOL.md

 ```
 All we did here was replace the IPFS component with the Buy component lol.

+### 🧪 Setting up Devnet

+One last step before you get paid!
+You need to make sure your wallet is in Devnet, otherwise you won't be able to make any transaction.
+To do this open up your Phantom wallet, go to settings:

+[...]

+Then to Change Network and select the Devnet Network.
+Now you're all set!
+All transactions will be in Devnet!

+If you are broke and you have no SOL in your wallet, you can use a facutet to get some!
+Checkout Sol Facuet to make free bank! https://solfaucet.com/

 And now if you click the shiny new buy button, you should see a transaction request!
 ![](https://hackmd.io/_uploads/ByAeaFIPc.png)